 Receiving an MSN degree puts you in a position for a pay raise.
-Most Nurse Practitioners, Nurse Midwives and Advanced Practice Nurses make an average of $110,000.
+Most Nurse Practitioners, Nurse Midwives, and Advanced Practice Registered Nurses (APRN) make an average of $110,000.
 Also, some employers will pay for some if not all of the tuition since they need specialized nurses.

 Last, obtaining an MSN allows nurses to work independently.
 Many doctors have started outsourcing roles to nurses who have the specifications to help them out.
 By specializing, you can become your own boss and operate a clinic in some instances.

 At this point, you might feel convinced that an MSN degree is the next practical step for you.
 However, determining when to start is another decision altogether.
 Most programs only require that you have spent a year as a registered nurse.